lena-raedler/WaifuChamber/sideproject/README.md

 ## Known Major Bugs
 - The textures for the player projectiles are displaced a little bit in comparison to their hitbox.
 We therefore recommend playing with the debug option turned on (turn on and off within the option menu in-game) so that the hitbox is visible.

-- The game can get laggy from time to time (especially when starting, changing rooms or when a lot of projectiles and / or enemies)
+- The game can get laggy from time to time (especially when starting, changing rooms or when a lot of projectiles and / or enemies are displayed)

 - When the game lags it can happen that the player falls through floors (not out of bounds though)